-You could easily base yourself in Ao Nang or Railay Beach for the rest of your trip, but if you are keen to see more places we suggest catching the ferry over to Koh Lanta (unless you prefer the sound of Phi Phi).
+You could easily base yourself in Ao Nang or Railay Beach for the rest of your trip, and follow our 5 day Krabi itinerary.
+But if you are keen to see more places we suggest catching the ferry over to Koh Lanta (unless you prefer the sound of Phi Phi).

 Where to Stay in Krabi